ShaunHanrahan/scripts/README.md

 # scripts
 This is my personal script collection.
-I also write bad code.